-The following tables show regulated substances that were required to be tested and were detected in AJWD drinking water in 2014.
+The following tables show regulated substances that were required to be tested and were detected in very low levels in AJWD drinking water in 2015.
 AJWD monitored for many more substances which were not detected.
-The State of Arizona requires us to monitor certain contaminants less than once a year because concentrations of these contaminants are not expected to vary significantly from year to year, or the system is not considered vulnerable to this type of contamination.
+The State of Arizona requires us to monitor certain contaminants less than once a year because concentrations of these contaminants are not expected to vary significantly from year to year or our system is not considered vulnerable to this type of contamination.